Where does our recycling go?

 An estimated £140 million worth (350,000 tonnes) of used clothing goes to waste in landfill every year.
 Clothing made from natural materials like cotton, wool and leather will produce a range of greenhouse gases while biodegrading in landfill sites.
 For every tonne of textiles reused rather than sent into landfill, carbon dioxide emissions – a major cause of global warming – are reduced by 7 tonnes.

 Since February 2019 all but a small fraction of waste from North Devon and Torridge's household waste that cannot be re-used, recycled or composted has been diverted away from landfill and sent to the waste transfer site, operated under contract from Devon County Council by Suez.
-From there it is transferred to the Severnside Energy Recovery Centre (SERC) in Bristol where it is used as a sustainable fuel to generate electricity for the National Grid.
+From there it is transferred to the energy recovery centre in Cornwall where it is used as a sustainable fuel to generate electricity for the National Grid.